luciangreen/LuciansHandBitMap-Font/README.md

 # LuciansHandBitMap-Font
 Renders the characters from LuciansHandBitMap Font using a state machine.

+# Prerequisites

+* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.

+# 1. Install manually

+Download <a href="http://github.com/luciangreen/LuciansHandBitMap-Font/">this repository</a>, the <a href="https://github.com/luciangreen/Languages">Languages repository</a> and <a href="https://github.com/luciangreen/culturaltranslationtool">Cultural Translation Tool</a>.

-# Installation from List Prolog Package Manager (LPPM)
+# 2. Or Install from List Prolog Package Manager (LPPM)

-* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>,
+* Download the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>:

 ```
 git clone https://github.com/luciangreen/List-Prolog-Package-Manager.git
 cd List-Prolog-Package-Manager
 swipl
+['lppm'].
+lppm_install("luciangreen","LuciansHandBitMap-Font")
+halt
 ```
-loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","LuciansHandBitMap-Font").`.

-# Installing
+# Running

-* Please download and install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.

-* Download this repository to your machine.
+* In Shell:
+`cd LuciansHandBitMap-Font`
+`swipl`

 * Load the Split on Phrases program by typing:
 `['characterbr.pl'].`